 Fortunately, because you've done your research about the vehicle's value – and have the printouts to prove it – you'll be prepared and confident when the time comes to negotiate.

-The Ancient “We Can’t Find Your Keys” Game: Although this tactic doesn’t happen very often anymore, it does still happen, and you'll want to be prepared for it.
+The Ancient “We Can’t Find Your Keys” Game: Although this tactic doesn’t happen very often anymore, you'll want to be prepared for it.
 Here's how it works: You give your keys to the salesperson or used car manager so that your car can be test driven and appraised.
 You’ll be negotiating with the salesperson or their manager while your car is gone, but for some reason you decide it’s time to leave.
 Perhaps it’s because you don’t like the deal you’re being offered, but it can really be any reason.
 Unfortunately, they can’t find your car keys, so you can’t leave.
 They’ll continue to try to work a deal while you’re stuck there, and some buyers will give in just so they can go home.

 There’s an easy way to defeat this tactic.
 Just carry your second set of keys with you, which you’re likely to do anyway since you’re thinking of trading the car in.
 Get up and walk away, telling the salesperson to call you when they find your keys or you’ll expect a replacement for the key that they lost.
 Often, your key will magically reappear, but it’s still a good time to walk away from the negotiation for a while.